numfocus/gsoc/2016/proposals/vora-meet.md

 ### June 22nd - July 5th
 *Developing the frontend.*
-*Begin documentation. *
+*Begin documentation.*
-The charts and graphs will be implemented, using the processed data & the progress so far will be documented along with the necessary .
+The charts and graphs will be implemented, using the processed data & the progress so far will be documented along with the necessary examples.

 ### July 6th - July 19th
-*Testing & (continue) documentation. *
+*Testing & (continue) documentation.*
 The application should be completely working by this time.
 Thus this period will be used to thoroughly test the application for various bugs in backend and frontend.
 Tests cases used in this phase will be documented, along with the system response.
 Also, if any improvements are realised, will be worked upon in this time.

 ### July 20th - August 2nd